spell-music/csound-expression/ideas/CE-Release-todo.md

 ------------------------------
 -- next release (super hard problems)

-* thinking on cabbage UI.
-To get Csound instruments work with DAW.

 * adding parameters for patches.
 Synth characters.
 Set of sub-synth tools to create the patch (waves filters envelopes)